Xilinx/PYNQ/docs/source/pynq_overlays/logictools_overlay.rst

 pins.
 The logictools overlay can also has a trace analyzer to capture data from the IO interface for analysis and debug.

-The logictools library is a collection of three generators: The Boolean Generator, which creates combination boolean functions that read input pins and drive output pins; The Pattern Generator which drives digital patterns on the output pins, and the Finite State Machine (FSM) Generator that creates sequential logic that reads inputs pins and drives output pins.

-Along with the three generators, we provide a Trace Analyzer which can be used to capture input pins and output pins - either driven by external wires or by the three generators provided in the same package.

-The FSM, Boolean, and Pattern generators operate in a similar way, and will be conisdered together.
-The Trace Analyzer will be considered seperately.

 PYNQ-Z1 Block Diagram
 ---------------------